mongock/mongock/samples/mongock-v4-samples/README.md

 lock support.
 Actually, you would get an error if using MongoTemplate in your changeLogs.
 * If you are using spring-data, currently, if you use your own spring repositories in your changeLogs, they won't be covered by the lock. **This will be provided in next releases of this version, though**
+* You will see a warn from spring-data like `Automatic index creation will be disabled by default as of Spring Data MongoDB 3.x`.
+For simplicity, we haven't set up the indexes manually(probably we'll need to do it when upgrading this project), but you should probably do.

 ##New Builder approach